 - Is this an issue with the local scope in ColdFusion 9?, by Paul Kukiel (recovered via archive.org)

 - ColdFusion 9 and the local scope continued, by Paul Kukiel (recovered via archive.org)

 - Major Flaw in CF9 - May Break Code! and part 2/part 3, by Sami Hoda

-The VarScope toolFinally, of course, as most of these resources point out, be sure to use Mike Schierberl's wonderful varscoper tool to help find whether you have instances of this problem.
-It tells you literally what to change, where, to don't let concern of this problem overwhelm you.
+The VarScoper toolFinally, of course, as most of these resources point out, be sure to use Mike Schierberl's wonderful which can help you easily find whether you have instances of this problem.
+It tells you literally what to change, where, so don't let concern of this problem overwhelm you.